 In the northern hemisphere, many companies plan to return to the workplace in August or September when most people will have taken their summer holidays.
-There are some common questions about organizing space in office buildings in the new normal as presented on Can you reduce office space?
+There are some common questions on how to optimize office space in buildings in the new normal as presented on Can you reduce office space?
 Validate with 15 questions.
 Here are a few key example questions:

 - Do we have too much space now that there will be an increase in remote work?